-- The content, compliance with and auditing of the Farm Environment Plan. - The actions and timeframes to achieve Good Farming Practices or better in order to reduce the diffuse discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or to land where they may enter water. - For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land that enters or leaves the enterprise. - Where the Nitrogen Reference Point exceeds the 75th percentile nitrogen leaching value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the 75th percentile nitrogen leaching value by 1 July 2026. - The term of the resource consent. - The timeframe and circumstances under which the consent conditions may be reviewed. - Procedures for reviewing, amending and re-approving the Farm Environment Plan.
+- i.
+The content, compliance with and auditing of the Farm Environment Plan, to manage diffuse discharges of sediment, phosphorus, pathogens, and nitrogen in accordance with Table 3.11-1 Freshwater Objectives, limits, or targets for the sub catchment. - ii.
+Where the Nitrogen Risk Scorecard Assessment Grade is yellow or above, the actions and timeframes to achieve improvements in the grade-achieve Good Farming Practices or better in order to reduce the diffuse discharge of nitrogen, phosphorus, sediment or microbial pathogens to water or to land where they may enter water. - iii.
+For enterprises, the procedures and limitations, including Nitrogen Reference Points, to be applied to land that enters or leaves the enterprise. - iv.
+Where the Nitrogen Reference Point exceeds the 75th percentile nitrogen leaching value, actions, timeframes and other measures to ensure the diffuse discharge of nitrogen is reduced so that it does not exceed the 75th percentile nitrogen leaching value by 1 July 2026. - v.
+The term of the resource consent. - vi.
+The timeframe and circumstances under which the consent conditions may be reviewed. - vii.
+Procedures for reviewing, amending and re-approving the Farm Environment Plan.

-95 Consequential to Ballance PC1-6570, FANZ PC1-10642
+&lt;sup>95 Consequential to Ballance PC1-6570, FANZ PC1-10642

-97 Shifted from within the rule ((3)(c)).
+$^{\rm 97}$ Shifted from within the rule ((3)(c)).